nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.
    ![UI](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it.
+5. Type a command in the command box and press Enter to execute it.
 For example, typing `help` and pressing Enter will open the help window.
-   Here are some example commands you can try:
+   Here are some more example commands you can try:

    - `list`: Lists all teaching assistants.
    - `add n/Snowball p/98765432 e/snowball@example.com tele/@snowball t/fulltime c/CS1231S h/10`: Adds a teaching assistant named Snowball to the list.
+   - `edit 1 n/Napoleon p/23456789`: Edits the name and phone number of the 1st teaching assistant shown in the current list.
    - `delete 3`: Deletes the 3rd teaching assistant shown in the current list.
-   - `clear`: Deletes all teaching assistants.
    - `exit`: Exits the app.

 6. Refer to the following sections below for details on each command.